dkdue/SteamCMD-Dedicated-Server/README.md

 # SteamCMD-Dedicated-Server
 Batch application dedicated to simplifying steam server creation

+# Inslation
+You just have to configure the config.config file and the launcher.bat file

 # What does?
 * Create the SteamCMD folder
 * Check if the SteamCMD folder exists